Anti-inflammatory Thai Pumpkin Soup

 - 3 cups vegetable stock or water

-- Coconut oil to roast and fry with
+- 1 tablespoon coconut oil to roast and fry with (approx)

 - 1 teaspoon cumin seeds